 Dr. Huffman also recommends that pets undergo an anesthetized cleaning, as she says cleanings while the pet is awake can lead to a false sense of security.
-“You see, the teeth look clean above the gum line, but it’s really at or below the gum line where the disease process is going on,” she said.
+“The teeth may look clean above the gum line, but it’s really at or below the gum line where the disease process is going on,” she says.

 This also gives the veterinarian a chance to examine the animal’s mouth and tonsils, which can sometimes lead to the early discovery of a tumour.

 - Avoiding eating or chewing using a specific side of the mouth